Seeking Financial Compensation For Financial Losses Suffered From An Attorney’s Dishonesty

 For instance, attorneys who have been disbarred or suspended can still serve in these fiduciary capacities.

-When these attorneys steal from clients while in these roles, there are still other ways to seek compensation by filing a lawsuit.
+If attorneys steal from clients in these roles, you can still seek compensation through a lawsuit.

 Contact an Experienced Legal Malpractice Lawyer in Connecticut

-However, the legal malpractice attorneys at StangerLaw LLC are focused on helping those who have been harmed by attorney misconduct in Connecticut.
+However, the legal malpractice attorneys at StangerLaw LLC focus on helping those harmed by attorney misconduct in Connecticut.

 Learn how we can assist you today by calling (860) 561-0651 or sending us an online message today.